 - 4 tablespoons olive oil

-To a blender, add the coriander, cumin, chipotle peppers in adobo, garlic, kosher salt, and olive oil.
+To a medium bowl, add the coriander, cumin, chipotle peppers in adobo, garlic, kosher salt, and olive oil.

 Add the chicken thighs to a zippered plastic bag and pour the chipotle mixture over the top.